 Barley is indicated in the following cases:

 Digestive disorders: Pearl barley, barley flour, and primarily malt granules and flour are well tolerated by weak stomachs.
-They are helpful in cases of gastritis dyspepsia (indigestion), gastroduodenal ulcer, gastroenteritis, and colitis.
+They are helpful in gastritis dyspepsia (indigestion), gastroduodenal ulcers, gastroenteritis, and colitis.
 Barley water and malt beverages are also of great value in cases of digestive distress.
 As with wheat and rye, barley should be avoided by those with celiac disease.

 Excess cholesterol: Eating barley in any form: whole grain (polished), flakes, whole-grain flour, or partially whole-grain (malted grain and flour) produces a reduction in total cholesterol level, LDL (harmful) cholesterol level, and triglycerides.
 This was shown to be the case by the Institute of Health and Nutrition of Tokyo when half of the daily rice allotment of a group of patients suffering from elevated cholesterol was replaced with barley.